Shoshana R. Ungerleider

-Shoshana R. Ungerleider is an American medical doctor, journalist and film producer.
+Shoshana Rebecca Ungerleider is an American medical doctor, journalist and film producer.
 She was educated at The University of Oregon and Oregon Health and Science University.
-As of June 2021, Ungerleider is the host of the TED Health Podcast, practices internal medicine, runs a non-profit that she founded, End Well, and during the COVID-19 pandemic, contributed regularly as a medical expert on CNN, MSNBC, CBS and Fox News.
+As of June 2021, Ungerleider is the host and producer of the TED Health and Before We Go podcasts, practices internal medicine, runs a non-profit that she founded, End Well, and during the COVID-19 pandemic, contributed regularly as a medical expert on CNN, MSNBC, CBS and Fox News.